Step 1: Setup the SDK plugin in Unreal¶

-The Flush Events blueprint node and Send Player Data blueprint node will upload saved player data to SceneExplorer.
+The Flush Events blueprint node will upload saved player data to SceneExplorer.

-This example shows how to Send Player Data then Open a new Level 10 seconds after the level has begun.
+This example shows how to Flush the player's data to SceneExplorer 10 seconds after the level has begun.

 To send the collected player data using C++, use this code: